uclaacm/studio-special-topics-tutorials/YarnSpinner/readme.md

 `StartDialogue` is a proxy to `runner.StartDialogue`, for now it doesn't have additional functionality but we'll add stuff later.

+What's in the Update function is a call to DialogueRunner to continue to next line.
+DialogueRunner does give this decision to gameplay code, and you can also set the trigger to something else, like a player event.

 This is all we need for the controller for now.

 ## Hooking Controller into the Game

 Next, let's hook the controller by adding the controller to correct slots in DialogueUI's delegations.
 Before the later steps, attach the controller script from previous section to the object with yarn components, and assign the TMP box in canvas to it.
 Drag DialogueRunner component to the field on controller component.

 Go to DialogueUI component we created earlier, find the delegation box saying `On Line Update`, add a new delegation and drag the controller in.
 Then in function selection, find a section saying "dynamic string" and find the `ShowLine` function.
 This delegation will keep the text box updated as the dialogue lines are rolling.
+Then add setter of `inDialog` boolean to dialogue start and end delegations, set them accordingly so it's true when dialogue is active and false when dialogue is inactive.

 Then we'll need to change the NPC script.
 Go to the NPC obejct in scene, and open the NonPlayer component attached to it.